maragelis/ParadoxRs232toMqtt/README.md

 After flashing the wemos connect to its wifi, (PARADOXController_AP), go to page 192.168.4.1 give it your wifi credentials and MQtt server address.
 Thats it

+20190104 Added wiki Node-red v2 flow

+20190103 Added v2 test branch (stable working)

+20180804 Wiki added Home Assistant Config (works with node-red)

 20180721 Changed to user based password, use the same 4 digit code used on panel for control.

-20180804 Wiki added Home Assistant Config (works with node-red)

 Continue reading wiki ....